Larne: The Troubles

-Larne throughout the course of The Troubles had a significant paramilitary presence in the town, mostly through the presence of the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA).
-For further information see UDA South East Antrim Brigade.

-The town suffered a number of Provisional Irish Republican Army (IRA) bomb attacks during The Troubles, notably including a large car bomb at the King's Arms hotel in 1980 that caused damage to the main shopping areas, for which the IRA claimed responsibility.
+While much of the population of Larne lived in non-segregated housing developments and mixed socially, Larne, a predominantly Unionist town, was not untouched by the conflict.
+There was a paramilitary presence during The Troubles, mostly through the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA).
+The town suffered a number of Provisional Irish Republican Army (IRA) bomb attacks, notably a large car bomb at the King's Arms hotel in 1980 that caused damage to the main shopping area.
 This incident was raised in Parliament at the time.